MuhtasimFuad069/Doctor-s-Appointment-App-using-PHP-and-Laravel/README.md

 # Software-Engineering-Project
-Smart Health Prediction service using php and Laravel
+Health Management System using php and Laravel